abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 ## Interface

 Just like abstract classes whose sole-purpose is to get inherited and overriden.
-They differ as the compiler inserts _implicit modifiers_, don't have a constructor, uses `implements` rather than `extends`
+They differ as the compiler inserts _implicit modifiers_, don't have a constructor, uses `implements` rather than `extends`, and has `default` methods.

 - Interface is `abstract` implicitly
 - All variables are `public static final` implicitly